Internet cafes in Italy

 Oh, sure, I admit that I practice such things myself—just a few years ago, while driving the back roads of Apulia, I used my Palm and a Bluetooth connection to my cell phone to find a movie theater playing the Italian remake of Groundhog Day.
 Classic.

 However, I also think it will be a sad day when our bodies go on vacation but our minds and our virtual selves remain chained to our lives back home, beholden to the email and spending all our spare time surfing the Web.
-Speaking of which:
+Speaking of which, please read the first "tip" below.

 Though I realize none of you is going to take my advice on this one, there is a strong argument for unplugging yourself from the Internet whilst on vacation and ignoring the very existence of such things as e-mail, Facebook status updates, and Twitter feeds while you're on the road.